joshuasrichardson/AntHillSearch/README.md

 In the simulation, the hub (the agents' original home) is represented by a black circle, and the other sites are represented by circles with different shades of red or green depending on their quality.
-The bright green sites with fewer stripes are the best, and the bright red sites with many stripes are the worst.
-Brownish sites with an average number of stripes are somewhere in the middle.
+The bright green sites are the best, and the bright red sites are the worst.
+Brownish sites are somewhere in the middle.
 Agents are represented by smaller copters or ants (depending on the settings) and, when they are selected, surrounded by circles with colors representing their current phase and state.